ACCORDSD2VDEV/CHORDS-QA/README.md

 ## Troubleshooting
 If the reports will not run, check to make sure you have the appropriate version of R (and RStudio of you are using it).
 You can also try reinstalling the `devtools` package again and re-running all of the R code listed in the steps below.
 If you continue to have issues, please contact CHORDS Support at CHORDS.Support@ucdenver.edu.

+## Updating renv prerequisites (Developers only)

+ 1) Open RStudio
+ 2) Make sure renv is installed
+ 3) The `.RProfile` file in the project should direct renv to activate the appropriate profile based on the R version.
+The profile can be automatically activated by using renv::activate(profile = "R[the major version of R]").
+Example for R version 4: `renv::activate(profile = "R4")`.
+Note that the .RProfile file is only activated with RStudio.
+If you need to make alterations to this .RProfile file, be sure they are mirrored in the QA script in the portal.
+ 4) After a profile is active you can execute `renv::hydrate()` to catch any dependencies that are being used
+ 5) `renv::update(packages = c("comma separated list of specific packages to update"))` can be used to update a specific package or `renv::update()` to update all packages.
+ 6) Run `renv::snapshot()` to capture any changes.
+ 7) There are some disparities between version of R at the different partners.  renv should be run and updated for the major versions of R that are in use by the partners.
+A developer for this project should have those versions of R installed in their environment.
+If dependencies are updated in one version of R, the other version(s) should also be updated.
+RStudio can be directed to different versions of R by click on Tools -> Global Options -> Select Change next to the version of R currently in use.
+When the version is changed, close and reopen RStudio then follow the above steps to update the dependencies.
+ 8) If specific versions of packages are required, they can be installed with `renv::install("package_name_to_intall@package_version`.
+Example: `renv::install("Rcpp@1.0.7")`.
+ 9) More information about using renv can be found at https://rstudio.github.io/renv/articles/renv.html